TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling.rst

     string

 :aspect:`Description`
-    May be either an External URL or TYPO3 Page that will be fetched with curl and displayed in case of an error.
+    **Only if `errorHandler: Page`**: May be either an External URL or TYPO3 Page that will be fetched with curl and displayed in case of an error.

 :aspect:`Example`